onnx/onnx/docs/Operators.md

 ### <a name="Col2Im"></a><a name="col2im">**Col2Im**</a>

-  The operator rearranges a 2D un-batched or 3D batched block into a 3D or 4D image, respectively
+  The operator rearranges column blocks back into a multidimensional image

-  Col2Im behaves like PyTorch's fold with two output spatial dimensions https://pytorch.org/docs/stable/generated/torch.nn.Fold.html
+  Col2Im behaves similarly to PyTorch's fold https://pytorch.org/docs/stable/generated/torch.nn.Fold.html, but it only supports *batched* multi-dimensional image tensors.

-  NOTE: Only 4-D output tensors (batched image-like tensors) are supported.

   NOTE: Although specifying image_shape looks redundant because it could be calculated from
         convolution formulas, it is required as input for more advanced scenarios as explained